 Lump sums are usually paid to a spouse or dependant but they don't have to be.
 Your scheme will normally ask you to fill in an ‘expression of wish form’ stating who you want any lump sum payments made to.
 Lump sums can be paid to more than one person.
 Normally your scheme trustees or provider makes the final decision about who receives it so that the beneficiaries won't pay Inheritance Tax on the lump sum.
 They usually follow your requests so it's important that you amend your form if your circumstances change.

-If you're under 75 when you die the pension scheme should pay the lump sum within two years of them becoming aware of your death.
-If the lump sum is paid late it will be an unauthorised payment and whoever receives it will have to pay a 55 per cent tax charge on the lump sum.
+If you're under 75 when you die the pension scheme should pay the lump sum within 2 years of them becoming aware of your death.
+If the lump sum is paid late it will be an unauthorised payment and whoever receives it will have to pay a 55% tax charge on the lump sum.

-If you die before you're 75 the lump sum can be paid tax free if it's not worth more than your available 'lifetime allowance' (£1.5 million in tax year 2013-14).
-Any amount above the lifetime allowance will pay a tax charge of 55 per cent.
+If you die before you're 75 the lump sum can be paid tax free if it's not worth more than your available 'lifetime allowance' (£1.25 million in tax year 2014 to 2015).
+Any amount above the lifetime allowance will pay a tax charge of 55%.
 This tax is paid by the beneficiary.

-If you die at age 75 or older the lump sum will be taxed at 55 per cent.
+If you die at age 75 or older the lump sum will be taxed at 55%.
 The pension scheme administrator is responsible for paying this tax charge and they'll normally deduct the tax before paying the lump sum.